Registration and Payment

 Please be aware that there are academic restrictions related to the duration of studies abroad including the Austrian Accreditation of Webster Vienna Private University if you seek Austrian accreditation of your degree.
 Please check with your advisor.

-Please note that as of January 1, 2015 official transcripts may only be requested online.
+Official transcripts may only be requested online.
 You will find three methods to request official transcripts – option 3 (in person) is only available at the St. Louis campus.

 A per transcript fee of USD 10,-- is charged and needs to be paid to St. Louis.
 Please be aware that transcripts are only issued upon verification of student account clearance.